Billy DeBeck: Legacy

 DeBeck's main strip continued in the hands of Fred Lasswell long after its creator's death.
 The number of newspaper that carried it had been flagging in the years leading to DeBeck's passing, partly because the hillbilly dialect in the dialogue was difficult to read for many.
 The syndicate informed Lasswell that if many more newspapers dropped the strip, it would be canceled.
 Lasswell refocused on Snuffy Smith, dropped much of the dialect, and moved away from continuity to a gag-a-day format.
 The strip's popularity once again increased, and by 1989 it was running in 900 newspapers in 21 countries.
 It has continued in different hands since Lasswell's death in 2001.

-Debeck's hillbilly depictions, though stereotyped and distorted, had a higher degree of accuracy that those of Al Capp or other contemporary cartoonists, and painted hillbillies in a better light.
+Debeck's hillbilly depictions, though stereotyped and distorted, had a higher degree of accuracy than those of Al Capp or other contemporary cartoonists, and painted hillbillies in a better light.
 DeBeck included authentic expressions such as "plime-blank" ("exactly") and "a lavish of" ("a lot of"), and included explanations of dialect unfamiliar to his readers.
 Some such as country singer Roy Acuff objected that the strip perpetuated stereotypes of hillbilly culture.

 DeBeck is credited with introducing or popularizing a number of neologisms and catchphrases via Barney Google, including "heebie-jeebies", "horsefeathers", "hotsy totsy", "balls of fire", "time's a-wastin'", "touched in the head", and "bodacious".

 Charles M. Schulz, creator of the Peanuts comic strip, was nicknamed "Sparky" after DeBeck's racehorse character, and DeBeck's drawing style has been an influence on contemporary cartooning and popular culture, and on such later cartoonists as Robert Crumb and Bobby London.
-The Barney Google Sunday page for September 18, 1938 was placed in the time capsule at the 1939 World's Fair.
+The Barney Google Sunday page for September 18, 1938, was placed in the time capsule at the 1939 World's Fair.

 The National Cartoonists Society's annual award was originally named the Billy DeBeck Memorial Award.
 Created by Mary DeBeck Bergman in 1946, these were known as the Barney Awards.
 She also made the annual presentation of engraved silver cigarette cases, with DeBeck's characters etched on the cover, to the winners (Milton Caniff, Al Capp, Chic Young, Alex Raymond, Roy Crane, Walt Kelly, Hank Ketcham and Mort Walker).
 In 1954, after her death, the DeBeck Award was renamed the Reuben Award after Rube Goldberg, and all of the earlier winners were re-awarded Reuben statuettes.